jocogum-dev/react-in-umbraco/README.md

 ## About

-This is a project following an article in 24 days of umbraco integrating a react component into the template of an Umbraco project. https://24days.in/umbraco-cms/2024/react-islands/
+This is a project following an article in 24 days in Umbraco integrating a react component into the template of an Umbraco project. https://24days.in/umbraco-cms/2024/react-islands/